Digital constitutionalism: Multilevel theory

 Celeste proposes a multilevel theory that sees the simultaneous emergence of a plurality of normative responses that seek to address the challenges that the digital revolution generates in the constitutional ecosystem.
 These constitutional counteractions emerge at multiple levels: within and beyond the state.

 Research areas

 Platform governance

 A key issue within digital constitutionalisation is the role of private actors in this form of governance, particularly through enabling or disabling user’s rights.
 This allows these non-state bodies to perform public functions previously performed only by the state.
 Suzor’s theory of Digital Constitutionalism seeks to identify positive governance methods and limit the online power of both the state and private actors appropriately.
 According to Suzor, the use of the values such as the Rule of Law can be applied to protect individual rights such as freedom of expression and privacy in digital spaces.
 Suzor applies this framework to various social media platforms to contextualise his theory and the legitimacy of online contractual documents.

-The Digital Constitutionalist Blog (The Digi-Con)

-Since February 2022, a blog addressing the field of digital constitutionalism has emerged.
-The Digital Constitutionalist (Digi-Con) provides a space for debate on the constitutional challenges of the digital age.
-It is currently run by academics who seek to provide a systematic answer to society's transformation in the digital age.
-The Digi-Con hosts contributions on all the areas of research of digital constitutionalism.
-This group also organises and collaborates in events and conferences, hosting a yearly Digi-Con conference and a Summer School.